 How to Use a Bidet

-Have you ever been to a hotel (particularly in Europe) and been confused by the fact that there were two toilets?
-Closer examination, for the brave, will show you that while it looks like a toilet, the other 'contraption' is in fact bidet.
-The word bidet means pony in French—the idea is that as you ride a pony, then you also 'ride' this contraption.
+Have you ever been to a hotel (particularly in Europe) and been confused when confronted with the choice of two toilets?
+You might think it's very nice of the hotel to provide a drinking fountain next to the toilet, but I wouldn't drink from it if I were you!
+Closer examination will show you that while it looks like a toilet, the other contraption is in fact a bidet.
+The word "bidet" means "pony" in French—the idea is that as you might ride a pony, you also might 'ride' this contraption.

 A bidet is simply a basin that can be used to clean your bits after you've done your business.
-Some actually think it's very nice of the hotel to provide a drinking fountain next to the toilet – but I wouldn't drink from it if I were you!

 So now that you know that the second toilet is in fact a bidet, what do you do now?

-Step One – Use the toilet.
+Step One – Use the Toilet.

 Well getting down to the nitty gritty, you will have to 'go to the loo' or 'use the bog' first.
 I'm hoping that you know how to do this!
 The idea of the bidet is to assist you in cleaning AFTER toilet use.

-Step Two – position yourself over the bidet
+Step Two – Position Yourself Over the Bidet

 Would you use a bidet?